GlebShaucou/rss-tasks/readme/readme.md

 ## Synopsis

 `Candelabrum` - a special portable stand for candles.
 Often made from iron or other alloy's of metall's. `Candelabrum` is invariable attribute of all butlers.
 Unusual but very common use of `candelabrum` is as murder weapon. `Candelabrum` is often used by butlers, american college students, middle-aged womens and enemys of famous detectives.
+Also `candelabrum`s gained popularity among masonic and secret orders.
+Such orders use `candelabrum`s for their interior ceremonies (after the sunset).

 ## Code Example